phalcon/documentation/docs/tutorial-vokuro.md

 ## Installation
 ### Downloading
 In order to install the application, you can either clone or download it from [GitHub][github_vokuro].
-You can visit the GitHub page, download the application and then unzip it to a directory on your machine.
-Alternatively you can use `git clone`:
+You can visit the GitHub page, download the application, and then unzip it to a directory on your machine.
+Alternatively, you can use `git clone`:

 ```bash
 git clone https://github.com/phalcon/vokuro